wp-plugins/folder-gallery/readme.txt

 3. Folder Gallery Lightbox

 == Changelog ==

+= 1.2 [2013-03-16] =
+* Pictures are now sorted alphabetically
+* Global option to change title style when lightbox engine is selected
+* Misc changes to support a forthcoming plugin

 = 1.1 [2013-02-18] =
 * Add a 'thumbnails' option/attribute to set how many thumbnails should be displayed in the gallery : all (default), single or none (display a link instead).